 The estimated frequency and duration of treatment sessions it will take to meet your goals

 The treatment techniques and home exercises you will utilize to reach those goals

 Once these questions are answered, you'll receive a report summarizing the above information and results of all assessments.
 This report can be sent via email or picked up upon your next visit.

 Individual Therapy Sessions

-At Monterey Bay Speech Therapy, our sessions are 30 or 60 minutes long and include direct client treatment, opportunities for client and family practice of targeted skills/interventions, and suggestions for home practice.
+At Monterey Bay Speech Therapy, our sessions are 45 minutes long and include direct client treatment, opportunities for client and family practice of targeted skills/interventions, and suggestions for home practice.